THE TEAM

 140x140

-Philipp earned his M.S. from TU Munich and his Ph.D. in Computational Biology from the Max Planck Institute in Magdeburg, Germany, with research stays in Canada and France.
-Since July 2022, he has been a member of the Kingston Lab, analyzing advanced sequencing data to investigate chromatin regulation and organization.
-His work focuses on the roles of Polycomb, cohesin, and SWI/SNF complexes in chromatin organization and regulation.
+Philipp earned his M.S. from TU Munich and his Ph.D. in Computational Biology from the Max Planck Institute for Dynamics of Complex Technical Systems, with research visits in Canada and France.
+He joined the Kingston Lab in July 2022 and uses NGS workflows to investigate chromatin regulation and organization.
+His work focuses on the roles of Polycomb, cohesin, and SWI/SNF complexes in these processes.

 Former Lab Members